-The Nominating and Corporate Governance Committee (the "Nominating Committee") has recommended the nine director nominees named below for election as directors at the Annual Meeting.
+The Nominating and Corporate Governance Committee (the "Nominating Committee") has recommended the ten director nominees named below for election as directors at the Annual Meeting.
 All of these director nominees are presently serving on our Board of Directors (the "Board").
 Each nominee has consented to being named in this proxy statement and to serve if elected for a one-year term.

-Daniel J. Gunsett will be retiring from the Board at the end of his current term and is not standing for re-election.
-The Board would like to acknowledge Mr. Gunsett for his outstanding service on our Board over the past 27 years.
+Vicki L. Avril-Groves retired from the Board as of November 1, 2024.
+The Board would like to acknowledge Ms. Avril-Groves for her outstanding service on our Board over the past 20 years.